-For the denominator, the following fixed 'standard fulltime working week' are used Working day: 8 hours Working week: 40 hours Working month: 174 hours Working year: 2088 hours
+For the denominator, the following fixed 'standard full-time working week' are used:

+Working day: 8 hours Working week: 40 hours Working month: 174 hours Working year: 2088 hours

 The full-time employee working week can differ per site (see indicator #2.3).
-If a site does not use the 40 hours working week global and site determine together if the site or global does the recalculation.
+If a site does not use the 40 hours working week, global and site determine together if the site or global does the recalculation.
+Despite the minor differences per site in average working days and working weeks, we use the above standard numbers.